JohnTelford/techtalkjohn/docs/blog/posts/Testing/post - 2.md

 Raycast is a powerful productivity application for macOS that serves as an advanced launcher and command center.
 It a Spotlight replacement.

-With less than a week using Raycast.
-I'm observing that I am using the keyboad more and the mouse less doing things quicker than useing both.
+I am using the keyboad more and the mouse less, and doing things quicker than useing both.

 I saw a brief decription of Raycast somewhere.
 I needed an information junkie fix.
-I asked perplexity about Raycast onboarding.
+I asked [Perplexity](http://perplexity.ai) about Raycast app.
 It checked 11 sources and generated results that sold me on giving Raycast a test drive.
 I'm hooked.

+Give Perplexity a try.
+When asked "What will you discover?" enter "raycast app".

 ## Raycast - Quick Links & Snippets